exoscale/packer-examples/README.md

 ### Mac user

-You can use `build-docker.sh` script with the name of the directory you want to build as a parameter.
-This script will use [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/), which should be already installed, and will create a container to run Packer.
+On macOS, you can use `build-docker.sh` script with the name of the directory you want to build as a parameter.
+This script will use [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/) (which must be already installed), and will create a container to run Packer.

-## Clone OpenBSD cloud init

-In order to build the OpenBSD image, you should clone the [OpenBSD Cloud Init](https://github.com/exoscale/openbsd-cloud-init) repository at the root of the project.

-## How it works
+### How it works

-The script will
+The script will:

-- Write an `user-data` file containing the generated public key.
+1. Write an `user-data` file containing the generated public key
-- Create a new cloud init disk using the `cloud-localds` command (you should have this command available in your PATH).
+1. Create a new cloud init disk using the `cloud-localds` command
-- Launch `packer build` on the packer.json file
+1. Run the `packer build` command

-The `packer.json` file will start the virtual machine, and configure it through SSH.
-Once the VM booted, Packer will copy the cloud init configuration for Exoscale into the machine.
-Then, Packer will execute a serie of script on the virtual machine (to configure cloud init, do some cleanup, activate the password authentication...).

-When the Virtual machine is stopped by Packer, the `shutdown_command` is executed.
+During this last step, Packer will read the `<image directory>/packer.json` file then start a QEMU virtual machine and configure it through SSH.
+Once the VM has booted, Packer will copy the *cloud-init* configuration for Exoscale into the machine, then perform a series of tasks in the VM (configure *cloud-init*, do some cleanup, activate the password authentication etc.).
+When the VM is stopped by Packer, the `shutdown_command` is executed.
 In this command, we remove all public keys from the `.ssh/authorized_keys` files.

-Packer will create the resulting virtual machine in the `output-qemu` directory.
+Packer will create the resulting VM template in the `output-qemu` directory.

+### OpenBSD images

+In order to build an OpenBSD image, you must clone the [openbsd-cloud-init](https://github.com/exoscale/openbsd-cloud-init) repository at the root of the project.

-## Debug the build
+## Debugging the build process

-You can connect to the virtual machine through VNC on he port `5910`.
+You can connect to the virtual machine through VNC on the port `5910`.